openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Now click :code:`Submit Legend`.
 The **Legend and Areas** section will now be populated with the map code, map area, and edited class name.
 You can now **Rename** and **Download** the area file if you would like.
 However it will save automatically to your Sepal workspace.
-When you’re done, click on **Strata selection** on the left panel.
+When you're done, click on **Strata selection** on the left panel.

 Now you need to specify the expected accuracies.
 You will do this for each class.
 Get more information by clicking the **plus** button to the right of the box that says **What are the expected accuracies?**.

 -   Specify the expected user accuracy helps the program determine which classes might need more points relative to their area.
 -   Some classes are easier to identify--including common classes and classes with clear identifiers like buildings.
 -   Classes that are hard to identify include rare classes and classes that look very similar to one another.
 Having more classes with low confidence will increase the sample size.
     -   Select the value for classes with high expected user accuracy with **the first slider**.
-This is set to 0.9 by default, and we’ll leave it there.
+This is set to 0.9 by default, and we'll leave it there.
     -   Then, select the value for classes with low expected user accuracy with **the second slider**.
-This is set to 0.7 by default, and we’ll leave it there as well.
+This is set to 0.7 by default, and we'll leave it there as well.

 Now we need to assign each class to the high or the low expected user accuracy group.
 Think about your forest and non-forest classes.
 Which do you think should be high confidence?
 Which should be low confidence?
 Why?
 Click on the box under **“high confidence”** and assign your high confidence class(es).
 Then, click on the box under **“low confidence”** that appears and assign the corresponding class(es).
-If you make a mistake, there’s no way to remove the classes.
+If you make a mistake, there's no way to remove the classes.
 However, just change one of the sliders slightly, move it back, and the class assignments will have been reset.

 .. danger::